cancrpcoglu/tesla-lstm-price-prediction/README.md

 3-) Goal: Predict future stock prices by learning temporal patterns in the data

-Model Used: LSTM — a type of Recurrent Neural Network (RNN) well-suited for time series forecasting
+Model Used: Recurrent Neural Network (RNN)

 4-) Libraries Used
 -pandas